michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0070.md

 - n: doubt about the truth of something
 - n: the disbelief in any claims of ultimate knowledge
 ### Family
+- scepticism: scepticisms+
+- sceptic: sceptical, sceptics
-scepticism: scepticisms+;sceptic: sceptical, sceptics;sceptical: sceptically, scepticism
+- sceptical: sceptically, scepticism
 ### Examples
 - Scepticism about the prospects for a wider deal abounds.
 - There may be increased climate scepticism, but there will also be more scientists, teachers and citizens banding together to respond.